How to Deal With Erectile Dysfunction in a Relationship

 When ED is caused by a psychological issue such as stress, anxiety or depression, taking part in therapy may help to treat your symptoms and improve your sexual performance.

 Several different forms of therapy are used to treat ED.
-Cognitive behavioural therapy, or CBT, is a form of therapy that involves identifying and changing unhealthy patterns of thought that may contribute to erectile dysfunction.
+Cognitive behavioral therapy, or CBT, is a form of therapy that involves identifying and changing unhealthy patterns of thought that may contribute to erectile dysfunction.

 Research shows that CBT can improve erectile function and sexual satisfaction in men affected by ED.